 The Board sets the strategic direction for the organisation.
 It is led by Chair, Jeff Halliwell.

-Transport Focus can have up to 14 Board members.
-The Scottish Government, Welsh Government and the Greater London Authority each appoint a member to the Board.
-The remaining appointments are made by the Secretary of State for Transport.
+Transport Focus currently has a Board of non-executive members appointed by the Secretary of State for Transport (Chair and five members), the Welsh Government (one member), Scottish Ministers (one member) and the London Assembly (one member).
 Recruitment to the Board is based on merit.
 Appointments are regulated by The Office of the Commissioner for Public Appointments.

-Jeff brings extensive marketing, commercial and leadership experience to the Transport Focus board, which he has chaired since 2015.
+Jeff Halliwell brings extensive marketing, commercial and leadership experience to the Transport Focus board, which he has chaired since 2015.

 His career spans the food, health, education and transport sectors, including time at international companies Mars and Colgate-Palmolive.
 He has led household-name businesses Fox’s Biscuits, Bernard Matthews and First Milk.
 This has seen him lead public, private, governmental and charitable bodies.

 In addition to his strong and balanced advocacy for transport users via Transport Focus, he holds Chair and Non-Executive Director roles at Cáfedirect, Airport Coordination and Natures Menu.
 He also chairs the independent Consumer Challenge Groups in relation to Anglian Water, and Heathrow Airport.

 Jeff has two favourite journeys.
 One was driving the coast-to-coast across the USA; delivering cars from Virginia to California then back to New England.
 The other was going to Istanbul by train last summer.
 On his way he tried out rail travel in France, Germany, Austria, Hungary, Romania and Bulgaria.